 A set of blocks is a popular baby gift, but Baby might have started out by banging them together or tossing them across the room, instead of trying to do a little amatuer architecture.
-Now, though, he may be reaching the point where he has the physical skills and attention span to do a little stacking.
+Now, though, they may be reaching the point where they have the physical skills and attention span to do a little stacking.

 For toddlers, blocks provide the opportunity to develop their attention and concentration as they create their very own masterpiece.
-More than that, though, Baby will work on problem solving, as he tries to build a tower without having it come crashing down.
+More than that, though, Baby will work on problem solving, as they try to build a tower without having it come crashing down.

-If you want, you can help him learn as he builds by counting the blocks in the tower, or asking him to hand you a certain color of block.
-There’s no need for block play to have a lesson plan, though – just playing together teaches him coordination, patience, balance, and how to construct a skyscraper.
+If you want, you can help them learn as they build by counting the blocks in the tower, or asking them to hand you a certain color of block.
+There’s no need for block play to have a lesson plan, though – just playing together teaches them coordination, patience, balance, and how to construct a skyscraper.
 Blocks are great if Baby has a playmate other than you, too – they’re a great starting point for children who are moving from parallel play toward to playing together, since blocks let them work together to build something as a team.